First Account⚓︎

 Scanning the (Enrol) QR Code⚓︎

 The QR codes generated by the nextAuth server contain binary data.
-While this is can be configured for iOS's built-in QR code scanner, many Android libraries for scanning QR codes do not support this format.
+While this is can be configured for iOS's built-in QR code scanner, Android has no native support for scanning QR codes.
 That is why the nextAuth Mobile SDK also contains a secure QR code scanner that works directly on the input of the camera.
 Note though that this built-in QR code scanner only handles binary QR codes.

 You are however free to use any QR code scanner as long as you can recover the raw binary data, as received from the nextAuth server.